theKashey/faste/README.md

 The original idea is based on [xflow](https://gist.github.com/theKashey/93f10d036961f4bd7dd728153bc4bea9) state machine, developed for [CT Company](http://www.ctcom.com.tw)'s VoIP solutions back in 2005.

+# State machine
+ State machine _starts_ in one phase, calls _hooks_ for all _messages_ for the current phase, then _awaits_ for a _messages_ from hooks or external customer, then could _trigger_ a new message, _emit_ signal to the outer world or _change_ the current phase.

+ Faste is a black box - you can _put_ message inside, and awaits a _singnal_ it will sent outside, meanwhile observing box _phase_.
+Black📦 == Component🎁.

 # API
  `faste(options)` - defines a new faste machine every faste instance provide next _chainable_ commands